Closed and open top tournament series in Great Britain

 Festival is run in different sections, from Grandmasters in the Masters sections to Challenger, Major, and beginners in the Minor, so (yes, Wesley won the main Open in 2015) there is a welcome to players of all abilities & ambitions

-the main open tournament, a holiday open tournament for amateur players is held every year since 1983
+main open tournament, a holiday open tournament for amateur players is held, too

 (click History / Statistics button for an overall survey)

 London, Phillips & Drew Kings, then GLC Chess Challenge

 London, Staunton Memorial Extras

 Margate Chess Congress All important information at a glance

 Bognor Regis et al., Agnes Stevenson Memorial, Open, annually played in the 1950s and 1960s, the winners include amongst others Rossolimo (winner of the inaugural edition in 1949 played in Southsea), Tartakower, Bisguier, Gligoric, Ivkov, Karaklajic, Gereben, Darga, Yanofsky, Golombek, Barden, and of course, O'Kelly de Galway.